 You might not see him in the clinic, but Health Information Management department chair Bambang Parmanto is envisioning the future of telehealth, mobile and wearable technologies to deliver adaptive and personalized interventions for individuals with chronic and complex conditions.

-Nutrition instructor Caroline Passerrello knows that community health starts with a balanced diet, and she is dedicated to applying her vast experience and hands-on style to teaching students how to create more equitable and nutritious communities.
+Dietetics instructor Caroline Passerrello knows that community health starts with a balanced diet, and she is dedicated to applying her vast experience and hands-on style to teaching students how to create more equitable and nutritious communities.

 PittSHRS is always pushing the edge of what's possible, and associate dean for Technology and Innovation Dave Brienza has been leading the charge in the study of mobility and tissue integrity management (seat cushions and mattresses) for over three decades.